-Each year two $500.00 scholarships are awarded to a child, grandchild or great grandchild of an alumnus with a GPA of 3.0 and above, and who is pursuing a 2- or 4-year post secondary degree.
-The scholarship is available to any current high school senior or graduate in first 4 years of college pursuing a two- or four-year degree.
+Two $1,000.00 scholarships are available to a child, grandchild or great grandchild of an alumnus with a GPA of 3.0 and above, and who is pursuing a 2- or 4-year post secondary degree.
+The scholarship is available to any high school senior or graduate in first 4 years of college pursuing a two- or four-year degree.
 Questions can be directed to Deanne Nelson (507) 837-5629.
 Application deadline is January 8, 2024.

 The Alumni Association works to support agricultural education, career opportunities, personal growth and development for fellow alumni members and their communities.
 The Association provides scholarships, networking opportunities, and provides this newsletter to keep the members informed about the activities of the Association.
 It also is a forum for everyone to catch up on what our fellow members are doing in their careers.

 Southern School of Agriculture (SSA)

 The Southern School of Agriculture, a high school with grades 9 through 12, specialized in agriculture, business and homemaking, operated six months each in residence and in work experience.
 The talented and dedicated faculty, staff and nearly 1,000 students, continue to have a lasting impact in their communities.

 University of Minnesota - Waseca

 The University of Minnesota - Waseca, a two-year college, provided a unique blend of technical training and courses in arts and sciences.
 Students were prepared in agriculture and services to rural areas for career opportunities or for college transfer options.
 This nationally recognized college touched the lives of nearly 20,000 students.
 Their achievements attest to the commitment of the student-oriented faculty and staff of UMW.

 The mission of the UMW/SSA Alumni Association is to help support ag education, career opportunities, and personal growth and development of the UMW/SSA alumni and their communities.
 The Association shall provide opportunities for members: